 - Accommodations: camping at Ausangate Lake

 Day 3: Ausangate Lake – Jampa

-After an early and nutritious breakfast, we will prepare for the third day of the hike.
-Today, we will be hiking very close to the wonderful views of the Ausangate Glacier Peaks, experiencing amazing views of lakes and waterfalls.
-You may even see some llamas, alpacas and wild vicuñas (the undomesticated ancestor of the alpaca) as well as condors soaring above.
-We will have a 3-hour ascension to reach the Abra Campo Pass, which is at (5,000m/16,404ft), where you will discover unbelievable views of the surrounding areas.
-It is possible that in some months of the year, we will have snow hikes, but mostly in the dry season, you just get great views.
-There is a good chance you will see vicuñas, which are the most impressive animals still living wild in Peru, which produce the finest and most expensive wool in the world.
+After another delicious and nutritious breakfast, we will prepare for the third day of the hike.
+Today, we will be hiking even closer to the wonderful views of the Ausangate Glacier Peaks, experiencing amazing views of lakes and waterfalls.
+You may even see some llamas, alpacas as well as condors and falcons soaring above.
+We will have a 3-hour climb to reach the Abra Campo Pass, which is at (5,000m/16,404ft), where you will discover unbelievable views of the surrounding areas.
+It is possible that in some months of the year, there may be some snow on the trail, but mostly in the dry season, the trail will be dry and you just get great views.
+There is a good chance you will see wild vicuñas, which are the rarest animals still living wild in Peru, which produce the finest and most expensive wool in the world.
 After taking a few amazing pictures, we continue to our lunch spot, with a gradual descent for another 1.5hours to a beautiful area where you will enjoy your lunch.
-It will be another 2.5-hour hike to arrive at our campsite in JAMPA.
+After lunch, it will be another 2.5-hour hike to arrive at our campsite in JAMPA.

 - Hiking time: 7 to 8 hours